 Who has FOMO now?

 Mallory is a former Washingtonian studying in London, working towards her MA in Global Media & Transnational Communication.
-As a Program Coordinator for Global Experiences she gets to share her love of London with interns and help them to make the most of their experience abroad.
+As a Program Coordinator for Global Experiences she gets to share her love of London with interns and helps them to make the most of their experience abroad.
 She loves good food, good wine, and good company.
 She suffers from chronic wanderlust.

 Photo Credits: Melissa Alavro, photography intern in London